algorandfoundation/specs/dev/TEAL_opcodes.md

 - Pushes: []byte
 - pop a byte-array A and two integers B and C. Extract a range of bytes from A starting at B up to but not including C, push the substring result.
 If C < B, or either is larger than the array length, the program fails
 - LogicSigVersion >= 2

+## getbit

+- Opcode: 0x53
+- Pops: *... stack*, {any A}, {uint64 B}
+- Pushes: uint64
+- pop a target A (integer or byte-array), and index B. Push the Bth bit of A.
+- LogicSigVersion >= 3

+see explanation of bit ordering in setbit

+## setbit

+- Opcode: 0x54
+- Pops: *... stack*, {any A}, {uint64 B}, {uint64 C}
+- Pushes: uint64
+- pop a target A, index B, and bit C. Set the Bth bit of A to C, and push the result
+- LogicSigVersion >= 3

+bit indexing begins with low-order bits in integers.
+Setting bit 4 to 1 on the integer 0 yields 16 (`int 0x0010`, or 2^4).
+Indexing begins in the first bytes of a byte-string (as seen in getbyte and substring).
+Setting bits 0 through 11 to 1 in a 4 byte-array of 0s yields `byte 0xfff00000`

+## getbyte

+- Opcode: 0x55
+- Pops: *... stack*, {[]byte A}, {uint64 B}
+- Pushes: uint64
+- pop a byte-array A and integer B. Extract the Bth byte of A and push it as an integer
+- LogicSigVersion >= 3

+## setbyte

+- Opcode: 0x56
+- Pops: *... stack*, {[]byte A}, {uint64 B}, {uint64 C}
+- Pushes: []byte
+- pop a byte-array A, integer B, and small integer C (between 0..255).
+Set the Bth byte of A to C, and push the result
+- LogicSigVersion >= 3

 ## balance